harshkakashaniya/Traffic_Lane_Detection/readme.md

 ## Overview

 Lane detection is an important aspect of self-driving vehicles.
 With   Acme   robotics   entering   the   autonomous   delivery   business,  delivery   vehicles   should   be   smart   enough   and   able   to   navigate   roads  effortlessly.
 Smart Lane is a lane detection module that can be integrated with the other modules onboard a self driving car.
-This project has been developed as a part of the ENPM808X-Software Development course.
+This project has been developed as a part of the ENPM808X-Software Development course for midterm project.

 A quick overview of the algorithm is as follows:

 - Filter   and   segment   the   input   image   to   get   a   rough   estimate   of   the  lanes.
-- Perform region of interest extraction for filtering out false positives.
+- Perform region of interest (ROI) extraction for filtering out false positives.
 - Perspective transformations for getting lane slopes and curves.
 - Overlay lane lines and calculate heading direction to output.

 ## Development Process

 We will use Solo Iterative Process (SIP) for all the design and development purpose.
 The planning and development of this module has been split into two sprints of a week each.
 The product backlog, work log and iteration log can be found in the link below.
 Test Driven Development approach is taken for implementation and unit testing.
-Work is splited into two sprints according to Priority.
-This will enable us to complete the project in defined time.
+Work is splited into two sprints according to priority and dependency.
+This will enable us to complete the project in defined time.At the end we will have report of actual time and planned time difference.
+This will enable future ventures to plan correctly.He we can define SIP as an continous improvement process.

 [Product Backlog](https://docs.google.com/spreadsheets/d/1fH342l1l3P8Fn3pwxwf_l3Y76kfqskcWcNobQ2caDIc/edit?usp=sharing).